shapawar/Compu_NestTemplate/docs/scaffolding.md

 * This file is used for initialize all module, service, and contoller.

 ## main.ts
-* This file is useful for initializ component based routing, modules,custom and default middlewares.
+* This file is useful for initialize component based routing, modules,custom and default middlewares.

 # test
- * This directory file inclued all test cases files.
+ * This directory file include all test cases files.

 # .gitignore
  * This file used for avoiding push unwanted code to github/svn.

 # package.json:
 * This file includes dependencies, devDependencies, scripts to run app, and more.